mozilla/skywriter/docs/releases/notes06.html.markdown

 ------------

 Bespin Embedded 0.6 is *alpha* software.
 It is still under active development and APIs are subject to change.
+Note also that 0.6 features a complete retooling of the editor component, so it is likely that there will be some new bugs in the editor.

 * Command line completion is not yet implemented. (bug 539446)